 Board of Assessors

-Please email the assessing department for copies of property record cards or other data.
+Please EMAIL the assessing department for copies of property record cards or other data.
+Our property cards are not currently available online.

 The State of Maine provides a measure of property tax relief through different programs to qualified individuals.
 The programs below may be applied for through the Maine Revenue Service Income Tax Division.
 For additional information or questions please contact the Income Tax Division directly at 207-626-8475 or at income.tax@maine.gov.